-Peaceful monasteries, jagged Himalayan mountains and deep valleys are all part of this fascinating journey through the Buddhist Kingdom of Bhutan.
-We meet the welcoming locals for whom tradition and ritual are still a way of life and celebrate with them at the highlight of the social calendar, the annual monastery festival.
-After discovering this unique country's rich cultural heritage we return to Kathmandu to sample bustling Nepalese city life.
+Peaceful monasteries, jagged Himalayan mountain peaks and deep, green valleys characterise this fascinating journey through the Buddhist Kingdom of Bhutan.
+The annual monastery festival is the highlight of the social calendar, and we join the celebrations with the welcoming locals.
+After discovering this unique country's rich cultural heritage we return to Kathmandu to sample busy and chaotic Nepalese city life.